stephomi/nomadsculpt.com/manual/docs/scene.md

 ### Subtraction
-You can use the remesher to perform boolean operations, for example by subtracting one mesh from another, The objects that are hidden will be subtracted, they will appear with a crosshatching look.
+You can use the remesher to perform boolean operations, for example by subtracting one mesh from another, The objects that are hidden will be subtracted, they will appear with a cross hatching look.

 <video width='360' preload='metadata' poster='./videos/merge_sub.jpg' controls>
     <source src='./videos/merge_sub.mp4' type='video/mp4'>